feniljain/second-brain/Books and Mangas/7LangsIn7Weeks/ruby.md

 	- Named args
 	- Keyword args
 	- a variable argument needs to be **after** all your required & optional args and before any keyword arguments
+- control flow modifier keyword
+	- `next`
+		- Same as `continue`  in other languages
+		 - Interestingly it also works in blocks, so while in rust you have to use ControlFlow::Break/Continue, here you can directly say `next`
+	- it also has a `redo` keyword